AndreyZhdanov/Getting.and.Cleaning.Data/README.md

 Andrey Zhdanov (google_id:b.r.v.k.su@gmail.com, git_id:AndreyZhdanov)

 ## Summary
 The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.
+The CodeBook [CodeBook.md] is located at (https://github.com/AndreyZhdanov/Getting.and.Cleaning.Data/blob/master/CodeBook.md).
+Tidy data set is available at (https://github.com/AndreyZhdanov/Getting.and.Cleaning.Data/blob/master/data_tidy.txt).
+Preparation scrips is (https://github.com/AndreyZhdanov/Getting.and.Cleaning.Data/blob/master/run_script.R).

 ## Data description
 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.